 We are working with the Council to feedback the voices of parent carers and explain the massive impacts these plans will have.
 We are in the process of arranging a meeting with Councillor Hayden who is a key member of the decision making process.

-The purpose of the Scrutiny Board is to focus on services affecting the lives of children and families across the city to monitor progress towards becoming a child friendly city and putting children first.
+The purpose of the Scrutiny Board is to focus on services that affect the lives of children and families across the city, and to monitor progress towards becoming a child-friendly city and putting children first.
+The Parent Carer Forum has a representative on this board.
+They bring parents’ and carers’ perspectives to discussions and, where applicable, raise common issues experienced by our members and support group network to the attention of the board.

-Here is the link to the most recent meeting: Bing Videos
+Here is the link to the video recording of the most recent meeting: Children and Families Scrutiny Board Meeting 25 November 2025

 We are working closely with Sally Townend who is the Designated Clinical Officer for Leeds ICB.